Seven months after school campuses closed, Mayra Guzman, a parent in Fresno County, summed it up for just about everyone: “I feel miserable.”

 Yurok Tribal Land

-Balancing work and distance learning reached a tipping point for Frankie and Molly Myers recently, whose five kids attend Klamath-Trinity Joint School District in the Northern California coast just south of the Oregon border.
+Balancing work and distance learning reached a tipping point for Frankie and Molli Myers recently, whose five kids attend Klamath-Trinity Joint School District in the Northern California coast just south of the Oregon border.

 The workload was simply overwhelming on top of the destructive wildfires in the coastal woods and forests that surround the Yurok reservation where the family lives .
-So Molly cut back her work hours to one day a week to spend more time at home helping with schoolwork.
+So Molli cut back her work hours to one day a week to spend more time at home helping with schoolwork.
 “I couldn’t keep up with the kids’ school work, everything was just chaos in the house all of the time.”

 Stepping away from work has not been easy financially.
 The family had to tighten its budget in several ways including refinancing their truck.
-But so far, it’s been worth it, Molly and Frankie Myers said.
+But so far, it’s been worth it, Molli and Frankie Myers said.

 “I think our kids are okay in terms of their academic progress,” said Frankie Myers.
 Report cards have not been given out yet, he added, but he’s been pleased with the feedback his kids are getting on assignments.
 “Our kids are getting more work done than a lot of other kids in the district.
 If you don’t have parents to help you, this stuff isn’t easy to figure out.”